One of the best ways to see and experience downtown Tampa is to explore the Riverwalk, a 2.6-mile waterfront pedestrian walkway.

 The museum is housed in the SS American Victory, a fully operational World War II-era cargo ship that served in the Pacific theater.

-While I didn't find this historic ship quite as exciting as other naval museums like the USS Midway aircraft carrier (San Diego) and the USS Missouri battleship (Pearl Harbor), I enjoyed the unique vantage points from the top deck.
+While I didn't find this historic ship quite as exciting as other naval museums such as the USS Midway aircraft carrier (San Diego) and the USS Missouri battleship (Pearl Harbor), I enjoyed the unique vantage points from the top deck.

 3. Sparkman Wharf